-We produce and sell a portfolio of compounded formulations in the ophthalmology, otolaryngology, urology and infectious diseases therapeutic areas.
-Many of our core formulations are patent-pending.
-We dispense and sell these formulations through our four ImprimisRx compounding pharmacy facilities.
-Our Texas facility is registered with the FDA as an outsourcing facility under Section 503B of the Federal Food, Drug & Cosmetic Act.
-Our New Jersey and California facilities, which make and dispense both sterile and non-sterile compounded drugs are licensed as pharmacies operating under Section 503A of the Drug Quality & Security Act (DQSA) passed in November of 2013.
-Our Pennsylvania facility, which makes and dispenses non-sterile compounded drugs, is also a licensed pharmacy under Section 503A of the DQSA.
+We currently compound and dispense these formulations through our ImprimisRx compounding facilities located in Ledgewood, New Jersey, Irvine, California and Folcroft, Pennsylvania.
+Our New Jersey facility is comprised of two separate entities/facilities, with one facility registered with the FDA as an outsourcing facility ("NJOF") under Section 503B of the Federal Food, Drug & Cosmetic Act (FDCA).
+The other New Jersey facility ("NJRX") and our California facility, which compound and dispense both sterile and non-sterile compounded drugs, as well as our Pennsylvania facility, which compounds and dispenses non-sterile drugs, are all licensed as pharmacies operating under Section 503A of the FDCA.